 The plaintiff in her petition blames Merck & Co. for making and marketing the vaccine when it was aware of the infection risks.
 She referenced several scientific and medical journals that have questioned the vaccine’s safety.

 The complaint includes claims for negligence, design defect, failure to warn, breaches of express and implied warranties, fraudulent and negligent misrepresentation, unjust enrichment.
 The plaintiff also seeks punitive damages.

 Shingles Vaccine Attorney

-Ms. Bentley’s attorney said, “We’ve been looking at this potential case for sometime, and we believe it is highly meritorious.
+The plaintiff’s attorney said, “We’ve been looking at this potential case for sometime, and we believe it is highly meritorious.
 (We) believe the vaccine is at best 50 percent effective.
 Either it is not effective, or it has caused shingles and other issues, like in this case, where it has caused a serious opthamological complication.”

 Shingles Vaccine from Jacked-up Chickenpox Vaccine

 The shingles vaccine shot for artificial immunity is primarily a more potent version of Merck’s chickenpox vaccine, Varivax.
 Zostavax came from Merck’s European joint vaccine venture with Sanofi.
 Merck and Sanofi disbanded in 2016.